 NOTICE OF SPECIAL INTEREST: DEVELOPMENT OF CRYOGENIC OR OTHER LONG-TERM PRESERVATION AND REVIVAL METHODS FOR DROSOPHILA AND ZEBRAFISH GENETIC STOCKS: NOT-OD-19-089 announces that the Office of Research Infrastructure Programs (ORIP) is interested in receiving grant applications for hypothesis-driven research projects through PA-19-056 NIH Research Project Grant (Parent R01 Clinical Trial Not Allowed) aimed at developing or inproving cryogenic or other long-term preservation and revival methods of either Drosophila or zebrafish genetic stocks.
 Submission should indicate that they are in response to NOT-OD-19-089 in Field 4.b. on the SF 424 form.
 Interested Principal Investigators are encouraged to contact scientific contacts listed on the Notice to be advised on the appropriateness of the intended research project, competitiveness of a potential application, and alignment with ORIP's program priorities.
 Please see the Notice for areas of high priority.

 NIH OFFICE OF DISEASE PREVENTION (ODP) ANNOUNCES THE PATHWAYS TO PREVENTION WORKSHOP: NOT-OD-19-090 announces that NIH is hosting the Pathways to Prevention Workshop: Achieving Health Equity in Preventive Services, focused on three leading causes of death in the United States (cancer, heart disease, and diabetes) to assess the available scientific evidence on achieving health equity in the use of clinical preventive services in a health care setting.
 The workshop will be held: June 19-20, 2019, Natcher Conference Center, NIH Main Campus, Bethesda, MD.
-See the notice for more information and registration information.
+See the notice for more registration information and how to watch the workshop live online.

 CLARIFICATION REGARDING THE SUBMISSION OF BIOSKETCHES FOR PA-18-906: NOT-OD-19-091 informs potential applicants using the eRA Commons for electronic-based submissions for PA-18-906 “Research Supplements to Promote Diversity in Health-Related Research (Admin Supp-Clinical Trial Not Allowed)” that biosketch information for the candidate, any mentors, and any senior or key persons directly involved in the activities related to the supplement should be included.
 Biosketches for mentors and other senior and key persons should provide evidence of past mentoring experience.